mrtom1991/my_first_repo/README.md

 # my_first_repo
 # Friendly Collaboration Party
+I changed something in the new branch here
 This repository is for planning a party to learn GitHub and more!

 ## About